gradosphera/gonka/docs/prepare-upgrade-proposal.md

 Each upgrade proposal should start with a PR named "Upgrade Proposal vX.Y.Z".
 The PR should contain:

 - all proposed changes
-- incremented `ConsensusVersion` in each modified module
+- incremented `ConsensusVersion` in each modified module's `module.go` file
 - migrations for all incremented versions registered in `inference-chain/app/upgrades.go:registerMigrations`.
-If no migrations are needed, an empty migration should still be created
+If no migrations are needed, an empty migration should still be created to track that the module version has been processed
 - an upgrade handler created in `inference-chain/app/upgrades/vX_Y_Z` and registered in `inference-chain/app/upgrades.go:setupUpgradeHandlers`
 - container image versions in `deploy/join/docker-compose.yml` set to `X.Y.Z`
 - a description of the proposal in `proposals/governance-artifacts/update-vX.Y.Z/README.md` and in the PR description